erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 # Outlook and Conclusion

-> "Once the conditions for helicopters are in place, it’s helicopter time, and so you get helicopters, everywhere, all at once." -- Cory Doctorow @citation-needed
+> "Once the conditions for helicopters are in place, it’s helicopter time, and so you get helicopters, everywhere, all at once." -- Cory Doctorow @locusmagCoryDoctorowTerra2019

 Prior to summing up this work I would like to discuss the assumptions and associated limits of the currently used models.
 Given these limits and some of the insights gained through our experiments I will then make recommendations regarding the acute developments needed to progress this work but also some ideas regarding questions and areas that need to be covered to make CMGs a useful tool for cranes in general and the construction site in particular.